-- Take reasonable care for their own health and safety whilst at work. - Take reasonable care for the health and safety of pupils and other persons who might be affected by the things they may or may not do during the course of their employment. - Co-operate with those arrangements made by the school in compliance with its statutory obligations. - Take care of, and not intentionally interfere with or misuse, anything provided in the interests of health and safety. - Do not indulge in practical joking or horseplay in the workplace. - Familiarise themselves with the school's health and safety policy and comply with all arrangements, emergency procedures and fire precautions made by the school in discharge of its legal obligations. - Understand and adhere to all school safe working procedures and practices, and seek clarification from the Bursar where they are not clear about any aspect of these.
+- Take reasonable care for their own health and safety whilst at work. - Take reasonable care for the health and safety of pupils and other persons who might be affected by the things they may or may not do during their employment. - Co-operate with those arrangements made by the school in compliance with its statutory obligations. - Take care of, and not intentionally interfere with or misuse, anything provided in the interests of health and safety. - Do not indulge in practical joking or horseplay in the workplace. - Familiarise themselves with the school's health and safety policy and comply with all arrangements, emergency procedures and fire precautions made by the school in discharge of its legal obligations. - Understand and adhere to all school safe working procedures and practices and seek clarification from the Operations Manager where they are not clear about any aspect of these.

-- Report all accidents, incidents, and near misses to the school as soon as they occur. - Keep their work area tidy and prevent the obstruction of walkways or creation of tripping or fire hazards. - Report immediately to the school office any working situation that they consider a danger to the health and safety of themselves or other persons.
+- Report all accidents, incidents, and near misses to the school as soon as they occur. - Keep their work area tidy and prevent the obstruction of walkways or creation of slip, trip and or fire hazards. - Cordon off and/or make safe and then report, as relevant, immediately to the school office any working situation that they consider a danger to the health and safety of themselves or other persons, the school office will inform the Operations Manager as soon as possible.